 When I came to Korea to teach English, the first thing I noticed was how many parks there were.
 Every city block seems to have a small patch of land or park.
 Trees, grass, and benches are everywhere.
 What’s better is that they are spotless.
 (Even in Seoul, where I spent my first week, the parks were clean).
 In Daegu, where I am teaching English and living now, this is also the case.

-Tags: teaching in Korea, a year in Korea, festival, festivals, cities in Korea, Daegu, abroad, Activities to do in Korea, parks in Korea, benefits of living in Korea, International Body Painting Festival
+Tags: a year in Korea, festival, parks in Korea, a year in Korea, Daegu, cities in Korea, festivals, benefits of living in Korea, abroad, International Body Painting Festival, Activities to do in Korea, teaching in Korea

 Looking for a place where we could stretch our legs, Neil and I went to walk around the Olympic Park.
 In 1988, Seoul hosted the Summer Olympic Games with such pride and success.
 Neil told me it was the Olympic Games which brought about a movement towards democracy for South Korea.
 It was President Park Chung-hee who first proposed the idea for hosting the Olympics, wishing to receive international approval for his authoritarian leadership.
 Even though he was assassinated in 1979, South Korea’s efforts to win the bid for the Olympics continued.